-- And then, Robert shared some of the ongoing transformations in his training business.
+- Then, Robert also talk about some of the ongoing transformations in his training business.

-- We also talked about the behind-the-scenes work needed to become a superhero and the importance of knowing someone’s success journey.
+- We discussed about the work behind-the-scenes — needed to become a superhero and the importance of knowing someone’s success journey.

-- Also, Robert discussed one of the things he teaches during his training sessions which is The Four Phases of Life.
+- Next, Robert discussed one of the things he taught during his training sessions — The Four Phases of Life.

 - We also talked about the connection of the “rubber band metaphor” to “wealth rule” number one — pay yourself first.

-- Then, Robert shares the reasons why most people are really good at being busy but not being productive.
+- Then, Robert shared the reasons why most people are really good at being busy but not being productive.